nathanbraun/nathanbraun-com/content/moneydb.md

 These are the ratios of exchange between goods and services that Elon is talking about.

-Note one inherent feature of the money DB is that these prices for resources are all at the *margin*.
+And like Musk says, that's necessary to move value across time and space.

+### Time
+If I grow some tomatoes, those are ripe, juicy resources, ready to consume now.
+They're not going to last forever.
+But I can "sell" them to you, i.e. trade for money.

+How does the money paid for tomatoes relate to value?
+The value of money >= tomatoes for me, since I sold them; likewise the money <= tomatoes for whoever bought them.

+But again, money doesn't have any value in and of itself.
+It's just useful to get more resources (now or in future)

+### Space
+Unless I'm literally standing in one spot (maybe I sell my tomatoes then wait wait for an ice cream truck to come by?), any shift in value across time is also a shift across space too.

+### Database?
 Although I think it's catchy, calling it a "database" is a bit misleading.
 It's not a database in the sense that it's persistent.
-If you hire me to mow your lawn and pay me $20 cash, there's no record of that somewhere.

-Rather, Musk's alternative framing, that "money is information" is technically more accurate.
+If you pay me $5 cash for a carton of tomatoes cash there's no record of that anywhere.
+Musk's alternative framing, that "money is information" is probably technically more accurate.

+Also, the information we get is one particular facet of value, namely the *marginal* value of the resource.
+They money DB doesn't let us compute e.g. the total value of all the water on earth and compare that to the total value of diamonds.

 ## The software behind the money database
 Musk thinks of different monetary systems as sort of the "software" this